+8. I understand that all status review hearings will be recorded and all hearings are public.

-relinquish the rights discussed and agree to abi tand this agreement, and I freely and voluntarily de by all rules and conditions of the Recovery hereby sign the Agreement to participate in the
+I have read this Acknowledgement and understand this agreement, and I freely and voluntarily relinquish the rights discussed and agree to abide by all rules and conditions of the Recovery Docket.
+After consultation with my attorney, I hereby sign the Agreement to participate in the Recovery Docket.

 Participant Date

 Attorney for Participant Date

 Prosecutor Date

-Having reviewed the Recovery Docket Admiss Court hereby accepts this case and the defenda It is so ordered. sions Assessment and eligibility requirements the ant into the Recovery Docket.
+Having reviewed the Recovery Docket Admissions Assessment and eligibility requirements the Court hereby accepts this case and the defendant into the Recovery Docket.

-Judge Date

 Cc: Delaware County Prosecuting Attorney Counsel for Defendant Defendant Recovery Docket Adult Court Services